JamesParrott/sDNA_GH/README.md

 11. Restart Rhino and Grasshopper.
 12. The sDNA_GH plug in components should now be available under a new "sDNA_GH" tab in the ribbon tabs amongst any other plug-ins installed (right of `Mesh`, `Intersect`, `Transform` and `Display` etc.)
 13. For a first test of sDNA_GH, open  `\sDNA_GH\sDNA_GH\tests\5x18_random_grid_network.3dm` (in the folder from the unzip, in the User Objects folder), place an sDNA_Integral component and connect a True boolean toggle to its `go`.

-### System Requirements.
-#### Software
-1. Windows 10 or 8.1 (not tested in Windows 11)
-2. A Python interpreter that can launch sDNA correctly (e.g. Python 2.7)
-3. sDNA.
-4. Rhino and Grasshopper (tested in Rhino 7)
-#### Hardware
-1. 64-bit Intel or AMD processor (Not ARM)
-2. No more than 63 CPU Cores.
-3. 8 GB memory (RAM) or more is recommended.
-4. 1.2 GB disk space.

 ### Usage.